Facebook

 License information was derived automatically

-This dataset provides Census 2022 estimates for the Religion (in 12 categories) by sex by age (in 6 categories) by Individuals in Scotland.
+This dataset provides Census 2022 estimates for the Usual resident population (residence type) by sex and age (in 6 categories) in Scotland.

 A person's age on Census Day, 20 March 2022.
 Infants aged under 1 year are classified as 0 years of age.